bluestem16173/se_project_coffeeshop-ft/README.md

 ## Plan on improving the project

-Add your ideas here :)
+Add your ideas here :) This
+the  project was the TripleEspressoLibrary Project.
+We made use of advanced CSS concepts, building upon our knowledgre of best practices.
+We used the BEM structure and beecame familiar with animations and other advanced features of css.